gtewksbury/Microsoft-Bot-Framework-HOL/lab 1 - Setup/README.md

 > For typical Visual Studio installations, the *item templates* directory is located at ` %USERPROFILE%\Documents\Visual Studio 2017\Templates\ItemTemplates\Visual C#\ `

-More information on installing .NET Bot Framework Visual Studio templates can be found [here](https://docs.microsoft.com/en-us/azure/bot-service/dotnet/bot-builder-dotnet-quickstart)
+More information on installing .NET Bot Framework Visual Studio templates can be found [here](https://docs.microsoft.com/en-us/azure/bot-service/dotnet/bot-builder-dotnet-quickstart).

-Once the templates has been added successfully, open Visual Studio 2017 (if Visual Studio was previously open, you might have to close it and re-open it for Visual Studio to find your templates)
+Once the templates has been added successfully, open Visual Studio 2017 (if Visual Studio was previously open, you might have to close it and re-open it for Visual Studio to find your templates).

 Navigate to *File* > *New Project* and select *Visual C#* in the *New Project* dialog, and select *Bot Application* (if you don't see this option, you might have to check the template download locations in the previous step).